 or portrait.
 It is MANY Cameras in ONE and but ONE in many."

-Al-Vista No.5-F shown with 4x5 and panoramic faces and cloth case with retarding fans.
+Al-Vista No.5-F shown with interchangeable 4x5 and panoramic fronts, leather case, and cloth case with retarding fans.

 Al-Vista No. 5-F, c.1901-10

 Multiscope & Film Company.
 Burlington, Wis., USA

 The Camera As far as specifications, depending on the speed of the lens rotation the

 equivalent shutter speed was from 1/100 sec to 2 seconds.
 Focal length of the

 panoramic lens is 5-1/8" while the rectilinear lens was 6-1/4".
 The rectilinear lens was

 standard but for an extra $35, the 5F could be fitted with an f6.8 anastigmat lens.